allenyllee/postgis_lab/ADB_hw/PostGIS Lab Homework - 110065801 - 李亞倫 8b743f675d5047ef82fe5f2e94d0de3e.md

 Now(2022), the pandemic almost gone, instead of knowing which pharmacy still have masks, I want to know:

 1. Does low/hight death rate area have more/less pharmacies there?
-2. Do pharmacies over-served in the Indigenous area?
+2. Do pharmacies over-loaded in the Indigenous area?

 To answer this question, first I need to download the maskmap dataset from: